 The LUTs pane displays the available LUTs as thumbnails of the volume rendering (3DVR) view.
 Use the LUTs pane to select another LUT to apply to the 3DVR view.
-If CT data is loaded, and one of the LUTs Cardiac 1-4 is selected, it will use a predefined window and level.

 The LUTs pane has a context menu, which you can access by right-clicking on a thumbnail.
 From the context menu, you can set the selected LUT as the default, save the selected LUT with a new name, or, if the LUT is not one of the standard LUTs, delete the selected LUT.